olets/astro-craftcms/README.md

 ### App

-#### SSG
+#### SSG with prebuilt site

-- Run `packages/app-ssg/package.json` scripts from the project root or from `packages` with
+- Run `packages/app-ssg-no-cache/package.json` scripts from the project root or from `packages` with

     ```shell
-    bun run app-ssg <replace with the script> # e.g. `bun run app-ssg dev` or `bun run app-ssg start` to start the app
+    bun run app-ssg-no-cache <replace with the script> # e.g. `bun run app-ssg-no-cache dev` or `bun run app-ssg-no-cache start` to start the app
     ```

     For example, to start the SSG app run

     ```shell
-    bun run app-ssg dev # or `bun run app-ssg start`
+    bun run app-ssg-no-cache dev # or `bun run app-ssg-no-cache start`
     ```

-- Or run `packages/app-ssg/package.json` scripts from the `packages/app-ssg` directory or one of its subdirectories with
+- Or run `packages/app-ssg-no-cache/package.json` scripts from the `packages/app-ssg-no-cache` directory or one of its subdirectories with

     ```shell
     bun run <replace with the script>